austinauyeung/C9/README.md

 <img src='./docs/gifs/Screen_recording_20250328_195409.gif' width=200>
 </div>

 If gestures do not work as expected, logs can be generated to help identify and fix any issues.
-Navigate to `C9 > Developer Options > Log Screen`, activate the cursor, and perform the corresponding gesture(s).
+Navigate to `C9 > Developer Options > Log Screen`, activate the cursor, and perform the gesture(s) in question.
 Copy the logs and submit a GitHub issue.
 The example logs below correspond to the screen recording above.

 ```
 --- SYSTEM INFORMATION ---